ICC INVESTIGATION

 The available information provides a reasonable basis to believe that crimes against humanity are being committed against the Rohingya by Bangladeshi officials including: deportation, persecution on ethnic and/or racial grounds, other inhumane acts, and apartheid under Article 7(1) of the Rome Statute.

-For these reasons, Petra Molnar, the Associate Director of the Refugee Law Lab has presented a communication to the ICC Prosecutor seeking the investigation and prosecution of these crimes, which fall squarely within the current and ongoing investigation into crimes against the Rohingya, in line with the Prosecutor’s stated policy commitment to prioritize accountability for crimes against and affecting children and sexual and gender-based crimes.
+For these reasons, Petra Molnar, the Associate Director of the Refugee Law Lab presents a communication to the ICC Prosecutor seeking the investigation and prosecution of these crimes, which fall squarely within the current and ongoing investigation into crimes against the Rohingya, in line with the Prosecutor’s stated policy commitment to prioritize accountability for crimes against and affecting children and sexual and gender-based crimes.